vseryakov/backendjs/README.md

 The actual implementation can be modularized, split into functions, controllers.... there are no restrictions how to build the working backend code, the backend just provides all necessary information for the middleware modules.

-# The backend provisioning utility: bkjs
+# The backend tool: bkjs

 The purpose of the `bkjs` shell script is to act as a helper tool in configuring and managing the backend environment and as well to be used in operations on production systems.
 It is not required for the backend operations and provided as a convenience tool which is used in the backend development and can be useful for others running or testing the backend.

-Running without arguments will bring help screen with description of all available commands.
+Run `bkjs help` to see description of all available commands.

 The tool is multi-command utility where the first argument is the command to be executed with optional additional arguments if needed.

-On Linux, when started the bkjs tries to load and source the following config files:
+On Linux, when started the bkjs tries to load and source the following global config files:

-        /etc/default/bkjs
+        /etc/conf.d/bkjs
         /etc/sysconfig/bkjs

+Then it try to source all local config files:

         $HOME/.env
         $BKJS_HOME/etc/profile
         $BKJS_HOME/etc/profile.local

-On Darwin only the `$BKJS_HOME/etc/profile` is loaded where BKJS_HOME points to `~/.bkjs` by default.

 Any of the following config files can redefine any environment variable thus pointing to the correct backend environment directory or customize the running environment, these should be regular shell scripts using bash syntax.

 To check all env variables inside bkjs just run the command `bkjs env`

-The utility provides some simple functions to parse comamndline arguments, the convention is that argument name must start with a single dash followed by a value.
+The tool provides some simple functions to parse comamndline arguments, the convention is that argument name must start with a single dash followed by a value.

 - `get_arg(name, dflt)` - returns the value for the arg `name` or default value if specified